Jaydenxm419/algorithms/README.md

 Running the Project
 -------------------------------------------
 In order to run this project enter [./run] while in the root folder of the respository (algorithms/).
+The main branch is the branch that should be graded!